-• R Ramya Department of oral Pathology
+• R Ramya SRM Dental College and Hospital.
+Department of oral Pathology

 • Kotturathu Mammen Cherian Department of Regenerative Medicine